zekeriyyaa/deepLearningProjects/faster_rcnn-object_detection/readme.md

 4. Generate TF Records from these splits.
    - You have to fix your `xml_to_csv.py` file and change directory which is include your images.
    - Execute `xml_to_csv.py` file on command prompt for convert .xml files to .csv file.
 It creates train_labels.csv and test_labels.csv file into your eraserImg folder.
-   - Use `generate_tfrecord.py` and generate record file into your eraserImg folder.
+   - Execute `generate_tfrecord.py` file on command prompt and generate record file into your eraserImg folder.
 You have to give directories as argument when run generate_tfrecord.py file.
 You look in generate_tfrecord.py file for how can you give arguments.
    ```
    Usage:
     Create train data: